mariocairone/cucumbersome/variables/README.md

 And the variable "var" with value "{{ string }}"
 And the variable "int" with value 2
 And the global variable "int" with value 2
-And the variables:
+And the variables
 |var1|value1|
 |var2|value2|
-And the global variables:
+And the global variables
 |var1|value1|
 |var2|value2|
 ```